MicrosoftDocs/EMDocs/microsoft-365-enterprise/sharepoint-file-access-policies.md

 ### Low and above risk requires MFA

-Make the following changes to the existing CA policy:
+Make the following changes to the existing CA policy created when applying [policy recomendations to secure email](secure-email-recommended-policies.md):

 | Category|Type|Properties|Values|Notes|
 |:-----|:-----|:-----|:-----|:-----|